-Any amount outstanding towards a loan is termed as ‘Past due debt’, i.e installment, either partial or whole, not paid as per schedule on the due date.
+Any amount outstanding towards a loan is termed as ‘Past due debt’, i.e instalment, either partial or whole, not paid as per schedule on the due date.
 A late fee is charged on this outstanding amount as per the terms & conditions of the order.
-If you want to apply for a personal loan, then apart from credit score, you should be also worried of past due debt that you missed to pay for.
-This will help you with improving your credit worthiness.
+If you want to apply for a personal loan, then apart from your credit score, you should be also worried about past-due debt that you missed pay for.
+This will help you with improving your creditworthiness.

 Here is an illustration to consider:

 Let us assume that you use a credit card to buy and procure things you require for your office.
 The credit card company sends you a bill for Rs.
 5000.
 It states that the minimum amount of Rs.
-100 can be paid for continuation of the card.
-Let’s say that 20th of the month is the due date, but somehow you fail to pay the amount.
+100 can be paid for the continuation of the card.
+Let’s say that the 20th of the month is the due date, but somehow you fail to pay the amount.
 This minimum balance of Rs.
 100 is the past due debt.

-Now, in your next bill, the credit card company will add the past due debt to your minimum payment due.
-The company will also charge you with a late fee as per the contract you entered into.
+Now, in your next bill, the credit card company will add the past the due debt to your minimum payment due.
+The company will also charge you a late fee as per the contract you entered into.

 Delaying Loan Repayments and Its Impact

 The same thing applies to a bank account.
-However, in this case, it is decision of the financial institution to penalize you for any past due in case you have a healthy relationship or connections with the lender.
-This is what is known as relationship based payment terms.
+However, in this case, it is the decision of the financial institution to penalize you for any past due in case you have a healthy relationship or connections with the lender.
+This is what is known as relationship-based payment terms.

-Regardless of whether you have a written agreement or relationship based terms, your past due debts will certainly upset your credit scores depending on the period of non payment of the outstanding amount.
-A delay of few days will have a minor effect like attracting only a late fee, whereas a delay of 30 days or more will be adverse.
+Regardless of whether you have a written agreement or relationship-based terms, your past due debts will certainly upset your credit scores depending on the period of non-payment of the outstanding amount.
+A delay of a few days will have a minor effect like attracting only a late fee, whereas a delay of 30 days or more will be adverse.

 How to Deter Missing Payments?